AusIV/ausiv.github.io/about/index.md

 widest possible audience is one of the best ways to accelerate the advancement of our society.

-Until very recently, I worked for Computerized Assessments and Learning, hoping to combine two of my passions and use technology to help further education.
-As CA&L was dissolved and absorbed into its parent company, I decided to go freelance to pursue these passions independently.
+For a couple of years I worked for Computerized Assessments and Learning, hoping to combine two of my passions and use technology to help further education.
+As CA&L was dissolved and absorbed into its parent company, I decided to start consulting  to pursue these passions independently.

 ## Family